Global well-posedness of quasilinear wave equations on asymptotically de Sitter spaces: Propagation of singularities

 \section{Propagation of singularities}

 We next study the propagation of singularities (equivalently the propagation of regularity) for certain classes of non-smooth operators.
-The results cover operators that are of real principal type (Section~\ref{SubsecRealPrType}) or have a specific radial point structure (Section~\ref{SubsecRadialPoints}).
-For a microlocally more complete picture, we also include a brief discussion of complex absorption (Section~\ref{SubsubsecComplexAbsorption}).
+The results cover operators that are of real principal type (\S\ref{SubsecRealPrType}) or have a specific radial point structure (\S\ref{SubsecRadialPoints}).
+For a microlocally more complete picture, we also include a brief discussion of complex absorption (\S\ref{SubsubsecComplexAbsorption}).

-The statements of the theorems and the ideas of their proofs are (mostly) standard in the context of smooth pseudodifferential operators; see for example H\"ormander \cite{HormanderAnalysisPDE} and Vasy \cite{VasyMicroKerrdS} for statements on manifolds without boundary and Hassell, Melrose and Vasy \cite{HassellSymbolicOrderZero}, Baskin, Vasy and Wunsch \cite{BaskinVasyWunschRadMink} as well as \cite{HintzVasySemilinear} for the propagation of b-regularity near radial points in various settings.
-Beals and Reed \cite{BealsReedMicroNonsmooth} discuss the propagation of singularities on manifolds without boundary for non-smooth ps.d.o's, and parts of Sections~\ref{SubsecSharpGarding} and \ref{SubsecRealPrType} follow their exposition closely.
+The statements of the theorems and the ideas of their proofs are (mostly) standard in the context of smooth pseudodifferential operators; see for example H\"ormander \cite{HormanderAnalysisPDE} and Vasy \cite{VasyMicroKerrdS} for statements on manifolds without boundary and Hassell, Melrose and Vasy \cite{HassellMelroseVasySymbolicOrderZero}, Baskin, Vasy and Wunsch \cite{BaskinVasyWunschRadMink} as well as \cite{HintzVasySemilinear} for the propagation of b-regularity near radial points in various settings.
+Beals and Reed \cite{BealsReedMicroNonsmooth} discuss the propagation of singularities on manifolds without boundary for non-smooth \psdo{}s, and parts of \S\S\ref{SubsecSharpGarding} and \ref{SubsecRealPrType} follow their exposition closely.